How long do our bodies last? Can you train into your golden years?

 As you age you must adapt.
 Your body changes and if you want to continue training into your 40’s, 50’s, 60’s and so on, you need to make certain physical concessions.

 When I began Jiu-Jitsu I was a bull.
 That was my game.
 I played top.
 I dreaded being on my back.
+It made me feel like a helpless upturned tortoise.
 I was strong, aggressive, fast & quick (there’s a difference) and athletic.
 I prided myself on smashing people from the top.
 I ate people’s guards for breakfast.
 I passed people’s guards and crushed them in side-control.
 My instructors gave me a nickname that I still go by today.
 “Passodor”.
-It’s a fun way to say, “The man who passes” or “The passer man” in Portuguese.
+It’s a fun way to say, “The man who passes” or “The passer man” in Portuguese (I think?).
 That became my identity.
 I passed.
 White-Belt through Purple I passed.

 Basically I’ve had to accept that I will never be a world champion Jiu-Jitsu player.
-I am a 37 year old hobbyist.
+I am a 42 year old hobbyist.
 I get in to train maybe twice a week if I’m lucky.
-I have two kids, a loving wife who wants me home for dinner, and a body that screams at me for days after a hard training session.
+I have two young sons who now also train, a career that makes training consistently difficult, and a body that screams at me for days after a hard training session.

 I let people pass.
 I have to let people put me in bad situations.
 I have to let people win.
 Reason being, I want to be able to walk tomorrow.
 I want to be able to hold my kids above my head at the park.
 I’ve had to put Jiu-Jitsu into perspective as I’ve aged.